$43,958

 - Florida State University - 31:1

-When reviewing how the student population is spread across program formats, you will find the highest concentration of students are online, then part time, then full time.
+When reviewing how the student population is spread across program formats, you will find the highest concentration of students are, then part time, then full time.
 The concentration is spread based on flexibility.
 The higher the flexibility (aka the least amount of scheduled class time), the higher the number of students.

 There are pros and cons to small cohorts versus large cohorts.
 Small cohorts can become very cohesive and encourage each other to make it through the program.
 However, if the personality dynamic is off, it is hard to find new group members in a smaller pool of students.